 Traditional methods rely solely on attitudinal survey data, and while this can provide valuable insights, it only paints a portion of the picture.
 Instead, passively and ethically monitoring actual behaviors, rather than asking consumers to remember and predict their actions, is key in gaining reliable feedback.

 “At this point, it’s not really a choice.
 It is our responsibility as an industry to stop asking consumers to recall behaviors that we know they can’t articulate.” – Lisa Speck, Gongos

 During the presentation, Carl and Lisa dove into a case study comparing interest in Disney+, Amazon Prime, Hulu, and Netflix.
-The behavioral data was collected from DISQO’s 100% opt in, first-party panel.
-Speaking to the data, Carl stated, “To be bulletproof, to have a really good source of data, and to treat consumers like real human beings, we collect this data at DISQO ethically and transparently.
+The behavioral data was collected from DISQO’s 100% opt in, proprietary panel.
+Speaking to the zero-party data, Carl stated, “To be bulletproof, to have a really good source of data, and to treat consumers like real human beings, we collect this data at DISQO transparently.
 There is a clear value exchange, and we tell them how their data is being used.”

 The behavioral data presented fluctuations in usage across the four streaming platforms, which helps brands identify metrics for tracking and potential causes for driving consumers towards a specific brand.
 While standard internal metrics can be helpful, they miss the competitive and longitudinal aspect that DISQO’s behavioral data can provide.
 DISQO’s behavioral capabilities present the opportunity for brands to view the complete consumer journey, before, during, and after a site visit, while also taking the competition into account.